 Lindsay Taelor Griffiths

 Lindsay Griffiths joined the Department of English Literature at Princeton University in 2018.
 Prior to this, she earned her B.A. from CUNY Hunter College in English Literature and Spanish/English Translation.
-There, she produced a senior thesis on George Schuyler’s Black No More, examining the text’s prescient relationship to Critical Race Theory and intersectionality, and uncovering what can be learned from the successes and shortcomings of Schuyler’s speculative novel.
+There, she produced a senior thesis on George Schuyler’s Black No More.
 She is also the translator of Mercedes Cebrián’s Burp.
-Apuntes Gastronómicos (Burp: Gastronomical Writings), a social critique by way of food.
+Apuntes Gastronómicos (Burp: Gastronomical Writings), a selection of poems in Almudena Vidoretta’s Algunos hombres insaciables, as well as being the co-translator of a number of short stories.